2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 After the instructor receives your email you will be added to the [CS344-Stanford-18](https://github.com/CS344-Stanford-18) github organization and you should have access to the [P4-NetFPGA-CS344-18](https://github.com/CS344-Stanford-18/P4-NetFPGA-CS344-18) repository.
 Please email the instructor if you are having trouble accessing the repository.

-The instructor will send you an email after adding you to the repository, this email will contain an ssh key that you must use to access your development machine, as described in step 2 below.
-Do NOT share this ssh key with anyone else before checking with the instructor first.
+The instructor will send you an email after adding you to the repository, this email will contain the password that you can use to access the development machine to which you have been assigned.
+Feel free to change your password once you log on.

 Step 2 - Development Machine Access
 ------